 Roanoke, Salem, and the surrounding areas are known as Virginia’s Blue Ridge and remain one of our favorite parts of the US to explore.
 We especially love coming here when it gets warmer outside and spring begins to do its thing.

 This travel guide is part of our blog’s series on Roanoke and more places to visit in Virginia.
-We’ve also included how to enjoy a weekend in Roanoke and look forward to sharing more about this awesome part of North America.
+We’ve also included how to enjoy a weekend in Roanoke, finding holiday light shows and healthy eats, and more in this awesome part of North America.

 Spring Things to Do in Roanoke and Virginia’s Blue Ridge